cpezzato/decision_making/README.md

 # Repository for decision making through active infrence

 This repo contains discrete active inference for combining external goals and internal system requirements.
-The decision making is in terms of the costs to be minimized at the current time.
 The AiAgent class implements the methods for active inference while adaptive_action_selection implements the algorithm for conflicts resolution.
+The method parallel_action_selection instead, provides a list of possible alternative actions.
+Some lists contains multiple actions, which can then be executed in parallel.
+Every list in the list of possible actions is a different strategy.

-The repo contains simple examples to use the class and the adaptive action selection algorithm
+The repo contains simple examples to use the class and the adaptive action selection algorithm.

 ## Installation
+Install the package with:
 ````bash
 pip3 install .
 ````

-For allowing local changes
+or, for allowing local changes:
 ##
 ````bash
 python3 -m pip install -e .